LaunchCodeEducation/lchs/src/chapters/how-programs-work/trinket.rst

 Create a new student account with Trinket `here <https://trinket.io/signup>`__.

 .. figure:: figures/trinket-signup.png
-   :alt: Image of the Trinket.io sign-up screen.
+   :alt: Trinket.io sign-up screen.

 After you sign in, you will see your *Home* screen, which displays your recent work and course options.
 Since you are just starting out, you won't need to do much on this screen.

 .. figure:: figures/trinket-home.png
-   :alt: Image of Trinket.io home screen.
+   :alt: Trinket.io home screen.

    Home screen